metal3-io/metal3-docs/design/hostclaim-multitenancy.md

 The cluster offers bare-metal as a service using Metal3 baremetal-operator.
-However, as a regular user, I am not allowed to directly access the definitions of the servers.
-All servers are labeled with an ``infra-kind`` label whose value depends on the characteristics of the computer.
+However, as a regular user, I am not allowed to directly access the definitions of the servers, but I can read the result of the inspection (HardwareData).
+The HardwareData resource also contains a copy of the metadata of the BareMetalHost visible to the end-user.

+All HardwareData are labeled with an ``infra-kind`` label whose value depends on the characteristics of the computer.

+* I can read HardwareData in namespace ``infra``.
+I can find which selector I should use to find a machine with the right hardware details.
 * I create a resource with the following content:

   ```yaml